 Arriving in Bali and after the usual sight-seeing around Kuta Beach, I moved up to relax in Ubud, where artists and wood carvers are famous and where the tropical jungle and rice paddy fields surround this beautiful place.

 From Ubud I moved further up the mountain on the back of a truck and found a cheap hotel on the edge of the Mount Batur crater rim.
 The hotel had a tremendous view of Bali’s largest crater lake and the active volcano which was erupting at the time.
-The view at night, watching the volcano spew red hot lava high into the sky was just amazing.
-I couldn’t wait for a closer look so I soon planned to walk up to it with two English guys who I met at the hotel.
+The view of the volcano spew red hot lava high into the night sky was just amazing.
+I couldn’t wait for a closer look so I soon planned a walk to it with two English guys, Chris and Terry who I met at the hotel.
 We were all excited about our venture, but we really didn’t know what to expect.

 At night the volcano is a spectacle